erickgnclvs/oci-developer-professional-studies/CloudNativeFundamentals.md

 | **Ease of Use** | Flexible and built to scale and areas of an app can be upgraded without disruption |    Require manual upgrades, causing distruption and shutdown to the application |
 | **Pricing** | Cheaper |   More expensive |
 | **Maintenance** | interruptions are limited because of the microservice architechture |   Interruptions can occur because of hardware migration or specialized software configurations |

+### Key Pillars of Cloud Native Development

+> **What is CNCF?**
+>   - CNCF is an open-source software foundation dedicated to making cloud-native computing universal and sustainable
+>   - Kubernetes, Fluentd, Envoy, Prometheus, CoreDNS, Helm, Hardbor, ContainerD, ETCD, Vitess

+#### Microservices
+- Enable you to design your application as a collection of loosely coupled services

+#### Containers
+- Containers are packages of software that contain all the necessary elements to run in any environments

+#### DevOps
+- Combination of development and operations brought together to crreate a unified infrastructure designed to maximize productivity

+#### CI/CD
+- A CI/CD pipeline automates your software delivery process.
+This helps developers merge and test code more frequently

+#### Service Mesh
+- A service mesh is a configurable, low-latency infrastructure layer that controls the interaction between a network of microservices

+### Benefits of Cloud Native Development